-Pass bet is the best wager to make in craps because it has one of the lowest house edges, at 1.40%.
-It's an easy bet for beginner craps players to make, and experienced bettors can layer their odds to reduce the house advantage further.
+The pass bet is the best wager to make in craps because it has one of the lowest house edges, at 1.40%.
+It's an easy bet for beginner craps players to make, and experienced bettors can further layer their odds to reduce the house advantage.

 How do you play the dice in craps?

 When playing online craps, you can easily roll the dice by clicking the 'roll' button.
 In physical casinos, you’ll be passed five dice by the Stickman.
 You choose two and keeping the dice in one hand, aim your roll towards the back of the table where you want them to bounce off to be counted as a valid throw.
 Keep betting and throwing until you roll a 7 and the dice go to the next player.